notmandatory/nonce_guess/README.md

    RUST_LOG=debug cargo watch -- cargo run --bin ng_server
    ```

-By default the data is stored in SQLite memory database.
+By default, the data is stored in SQLite memory database.
+For authentication the URL must use `localhost` and not `127.0.0.1`, e.g. `http://localhost:8081`.

 ### Create Release Build